 Community Living is a project of the Research and Training Center on Independent Living (RTC/IL)

-This center is funded by the National Institute on Disability and Rehabilitation Research (NIDRR)
+This center is funded by the U.S. Department of Education, National Institute on Disability and Rehabilitation Research (NIDRR)